V-2 sounding rocket: Animals tests

-Albert II, a rhesus monkey, became the first mammal and monkey in space on 14 June 1949, in a U.S.-launched V-2, after the failure of the original Albert's mission on ascent.
+Albert II, a rhesus monkey, became the first primate and first mammal in space on 14 June 1949, in a U.S.-launched V-2, after the failure of the original Albert's mission on ascent.
 Albert I reached only 30–39 miles (48–63 km) altitude; Albert II reached about 83 miles (134 km).
 Albert II died on impact after a parachute failure.

 Numerous monkeys of several species were flown by the U.S. in the 1950s and 1960s.
 Monkeys were implanted with sensors to measure vital signs, and many were under anesthesia during launch.
 The death rate among monkeys at this stage was very high: about two-thirds of all monkeys launched in the 1940s and 1950s died on missions or soon after landing.